What is Demand Generation: Everything You Need to Know

 When planning a campaign to bring in new customers, the best place to start is, of course, at the end.

 By figuring out your campaign’s end goals right away, you can build the rest of your strategy around them.
-For example, if you know your goals, you can figure out how many opportunities, SQLs, and MQLs you’ll need to reach that goal by working backward.
+For example, if you know your goals, you can figure out how many opportunities, SQLs, and MQLs you’ll need to reach that goal by working backwards.
 And that will tell you how many marketing activities you need to do to get these leads.

 If you know whom you’re marketing to and make customer profiles, you can target your marketing efforts more precisely.